gargantuan/Donut-List/readme.md

 - ul > div.donut-container
 - ul > li > span.donut-list-key-span

+##Detecting Percentages
+It is possible to provide _donutlist.js_  raw values (eg: 150mm, 200mm) or precaulculated percentages (eg: 10%, 90%). _donutlist.js_ will look for the '%' character in you value suffix and respond accordingly.

 ##Browser Compatibility
 At present, donutlist.js has been tested in the latest versions of Safari, Chrome and Firefox.
 It has not tested in IE yet.